The Journey of a Chef: Inspiration from La Maison Tokyo

 Contact: +65 9672 7110

-7. Oshino ☆
+7. Oshino ☆ (Closed)

 Oshino captures the essence of classic Edomae sushi and Japanese washoku cuisine, showcasing the beauty of nature and its changing seasons.
 Chef Koichiro Oshino, a seasoned sushi artisan, embraces the philosophy of 一期一会 (ichi go ichi e), where each meal invites guests to savour the present moment.

 Designed by architect Junzo Irikado, the restaurant features a handcrafted hinoki counter and a backdrop inspired by the chef’s family crest, creating a tranquil dining experience.
-Focusing on purity and flavour, Chef Oshino’s return to Raffles Hotel revises culinary tradition, inviting diners on an exquisite journey through seasonal delicacies.
+Focusing on purity and flavour, Chef Oshino’s return to Raffles Hotel revises culinary tradition, inviting diners on an exquisite journey through a selection of seasonal delicacies.

 Address: 328 North Bridge Rd, #01-11, Singapore 188719